-Congress is in recess from April 10th to the 21st, but this is a great time for you to make an impact on your legislators by putting a face on childhood cancer and showing how all children can benefit from the RACE for Children Act that will lead to development of more effective drugs to fight cancer.
+Congressional Representatives are in their district office as much as they are in Washington.
+When they are in the district office is a great time for you to make an impact on your legislators by putting a face on childhood cancer and showing how all children can benefit from the RACE for Children Act that will lead to development of more effective drugs to fight cancer.

 Every Representative and Senator has one or more offices back home in their district to serve the people they represent in Washington.
 These local offices are often great places to meet your legislators and their staffs in person.
 Most Representatives are very eager to talk to as many of their constituents as possible about their concerns.